Best Pet Insurance for Allergies

 Find out your pet’s allergy risk

-Certain breeds like Golden Retrievers, Bulldogs, German Shepherds and Boxers commonly develop environmental allergies due to compromised skin barriers that allow allergens to penetrate more easily, while flat-faced breeds like Bulldogs and Persians have higher rates of food allergies from their altered digestive anatomy.
-It’s best to consult your veterinarian about breed-specific allergy risks and review your pet's medical history for symptoms like excessive paw licking, ear infections or skin irritation.
+Golden Retrievers, Bulldogs, German Shepherds and Boxers commonly develop environmental allergies because compromised skin barriers let allergens penetrate more easily.
+Flat-faced breeds like Bulldogs and Persians have higher rates of food allergies because of their altered digestive anatomy.
+Ask your veterinarian about breed-specific risks and review your pet's medical history for early signs: excessive paw licking, ear infections or skin irritation.

 2. 2